How To Save Money On Baby Stuff

 What you’ll save: Varies widely; usually at least 25-50% on larger gear, 50-90% or more on clothing, toys, books, and smaller items.

 Other considerations: Again, quality varies widely – but in my experience, most parents will be upfront and honest about an item’s flaws, if it has any.
 The fact that you’re often buying directly from someone you know is a real plus.
-If you’re buying lots of stuff from one person, they may throw in other items for free; this has happened to us on more than one occasion.
+If you’re buying lots of stuff from one person, they may throw in other items for free; this has happened to us more than once.

-7. Shop at thrift stores
+7. Having a baby on a tight budget?
+Shop at thrift stores

 What - you DON'T have oodles of extra money lying around for that little bundle of joy?
 These tips and hacks will show you how to save money on baby stuff!Thrift stores are another great place to find used stuff for Baby.
 However, because their staff is less knowledgeable about everything Baby, many stores avoid liability by refusing donations of certain broad categories of items (carseats, strollers, etc).